Pexels alena darmel 6643610

 And if all else fails....

-It might be the case that none of the above works for or applies to you.
+It might be that none of the above works for or applies to you.
 We still have one more ace up our sleeve.
 You can ask the court to let you sell your property yourself!
-It may not be your ideal situation but at least it will give you time to organise yourself.
+It may not be your ideal situation, but at least it will give you time to organise yourself.

-If there is enough equity in the property, you might be able to buy another property or at least find a place to rent without being rushed out of the door, giving you back a little of the control you may feel you have lost.
+If there is enough equity in the property, you can buy another property or at least find a place to rent without being rushed out of the door, giving you back a little of the control you may feel you have lost.

 The Real Debt Guy's final thoughts.

-Being in this position is not the best, we get it.
+Being in this position is not the best; we get it.
 It won’t help you panicking or acting irrationally.
-Focus on understanding your options and use this article to create a strong plan of action to deal with the best and worst outcomes and be sure to always state your case with the Judge.
+Focus on understanding your options, and use this article to create a strong plan of action to deal with the best and worst outcomes.
+Be sure to always state your case with the judge.
 If you don’t, valid options may be overlooked.

-Most importantly, use this site to make sure you do not end up in this position again.
+Most importantly, use this site to ensure you do not end up in this position again.
 Visit our Financial Education section to build your financial knowledge.
-That way you can make sure you never end up in a situation like this again.

 It’s always important to stay on top of your finances.
-Unpreventable difficulties can happen in life, we totally understand that, but don’t leave yourself living pay check to pay check.
-Complete our Budget Planner regularly to keep on top of your finances.
+Unpreventable difficulties can happen in life, and we totally understand that but don’t leave yourself living paycheck to paycheck.
+Complete our Budget Planner regularly to stay on top of your finances.

 Simplifying complicated matters.